 - It has stated it will implement a 15% tariff on coal and liquefied natural gas products as well as a 10% tariff on crude oil, agricultural machinery and large-engine cars imported from the US from 10 February.

-- As of 9th April it has added an additional punitive rate of 84% to all imports from USA.
-THils compounds with the above 10% and 15% rates.
+- As of 9th April it has reduced the additional punitive rate to 10% on all imports from USA.
+This compounds with the above 10% and 15% rates.

 Canada